 Normal practice is usually 15 to 20% of the bill.
 Tipping your server is standard practice in restaurants, bars and nightclubs.

 Either 18 or 19, depending on the province or territory.
 In Nunavut, alcohol is prohibited in some communities.

 • 19 years of age in the provinces of British Columbia, New Brunswick, Newfoundland and Labrador, Northwest Territories, Nova Scotia, Nunavut, Ontario, Prince Edward Island, Saskatchewan, and Yukon.

 • 18 years of age in Alberta, Manitoba and Quebec.

-Canada's largest wine-producing areas are the Okanagan Valley in British Columbia and the Niagara Peninsula in Ontario.
+Canada’s main wine-producing areas include the Okanagan Valley in British Columbia and the Niagara Peninsula in Ontario.
 A particular speciality is ice wine, a dessert wine made from grapes that have frozen on the vine.